bacpop/sparrowhawk-web/README.md

 cd sparrowhawk-web/www
 npm install
 ```
+### Note for macOS enjoyers
+It has been found that there is an issue when compiling some crates to wasm32-unknown-unknown in macOS due to the weird clang packaging there.
+Following [this issue](https://github.com/gyscos/zstd-rs/issues/93), it seems that installing llvm fixes it.

 # Usage
 Once you have it installed, you can run the following, that will automatically compile to WebAssembly [sparrowhawk](https://github.com/bacpop/sparrowhawk) and run the development server locally (from the www folder!):